ssadowsk/Raw-RSSI-Dataset-for-BLE-Beacon-Density-Optimization/README.md

  To be added...

  # Dataset
-The RSSI dataset is seperated based on the experimental scenario and furthermore on wireless technology (i.e. WiFi, BLE, and Zigbee).
-Each folder contains three additional folders seperating where the data was gathered (Pathloss, Database, and Tests).
-Pathloss contains 18 files measuring the RSSI at varying distances from the devices.
-The number of files located in Database and Tests varies based on the scenario.

-For each technology the file name corresponds to the point as to where the data was gathered.
-For specific locations, the (x,y) coordinates can be seen in the appropiate .xlsx file.
+The RSSI dataset is seperated based on the number of transmitters and the position of the receiver.
+For specific locations, the (x,y) coordinates can be seen in Test.xlsx.

 For the files in the Database and Tests folders there are approximatly 300 reading.
-In the Pathloss folder there are a approximatly 50 only occuring from a single node.
-Readings appear in the format "Node *Letter*: *Value*" where:
+Readings appear in the format "*Number* = *Value* *Timestamp*" where:

-*Letter* corresponds to the transmitter that signal was sent from, represented by 'A', 'B', or 'C'.
+*Number* corresponds to the transmitter that signal was sent from, represented by '1', '2', ... , upto '8'.

 *Value* is the RSSI reading.

+*Timestamp* is a timestamp of when the reading was taken.